-Although it would be ideal to import the 3-D tooth model to a commercial software for heat transfer simulation, it was not feasible due to limitations of the computational memory and a large number of irregularities in the geometry not admissible to the commercial software.
+Although it would be ideal to import the 3D tooth model to a commercial software for heat transfer simulation, it was not feasible due to limitations of the computational memory and a large number of irregularities in the geometry not admissible to the commercial software.
 In this study, we model the tooth structure as a two-dimensional axis-symmetric model as a compromise.
-The 2-D model captures the important geometrical variations pertaining to the tooth dentin structure without detrimental loss of detail.
+The 2D model captures the important geometrical variations pertaining to the tooth dentin structure without detrimental loss of detail.
 Figure 1 gives the reconstructed cross sections of the seven teeth.
-Based on the figure, it is clear that Tooth A is the longest of the seven provided specimens and Tooth D is the shortest.
-The variable brightness shown in the longitudinal-sectional images is indicative of varying densities, and thereby attenuation coefficients.
+Based on the figure, it is clear that Tooth A (17.54 mm in root canal length) is the longest of the seven provided specimens, and Tooth D (11.65 mm in root canal length) is the shortest.
+The degree of brightness shown in the longitudinal-sectional images is indicative of varying densities, and thereby attenuation coefficients.
 The bright area surrounding the crown of the tooth is the enamel, shown most prevalent in Tooth A and Tooth C. Tooth E and Tooth D have a notably brighter material residing on the enamel surface; this is a composite filling material.
 Prior to obtaining the seven teeth from our collaborators at the Dental School of the University of Maryland, Baltimore, some teeth underwent a typical root canal procedure.
-Therefore, filling material may remain inside the root canal and it shows as a brighter region within the root canal in the microCT images of the teeth.
+Therefore, filling material may remain inside the root canal, and it shows as a brighter region within the root canal in the microCT images of the teeth.
 When these longitudinal-sectional images were used to model the geometry, these regions were excluded from the root canal models because they are not a portion of the natural tooth geometry.
 The region comprised of dentin in each tooth appears as a homogeneous material.
-The dentin tubules, with diameters of 1-2 $\mu$ m, are not visible since the pixel size was set to 17 μm.
+The dentin tubules, with diameters of 1-2 $\mu$ m, are not visible since the pixel size was set to 17 $\mu$ m.
 In this study, heat transfer simulations are performed on Tooth A (the largest), Tooth F (the middle), and Tooth D (the smallest).